- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 If you utilize energy efficient fixtures OR employ an Energy Star advanced lighting package , you can earn LEED points for your home.

-However, we here at Inhabitat consider lighting to be a hugely important element of sustainable building design.
+Here at Inhabitat, we consider lighting to be a hugely important element of sustainable building design.
 We consider “sustainable design” to include consideration of ergonomics, human health and comfort in addition to energy consumption.
 Because of this, we would like to expand on the LEED lighting criteria and explain how you can find the most sustainable, beautiful and healthy lighting options for your home.

 We all care about our health, and we all want to lower our energy bills.
 Fortunately, most of the tactics you can employ to decrease energy consumption can make your life healthier, too.
 Here are some simple steps to leading a long and energy-efficient life: